IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `pi_anti_affinity_volumes`- (Optional, String) List of volumes to base storage anti-affinity policy against; required if requesting `anti-affinity` and `pi_anti_affinity_instances` is not provided.
 - `pi_boot_volume_replication_enabled` - (Optional, Boolean) Indicates if the boot volume should be replication enabled or not.
 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
+- `pi_default_trusted_profile` - (Optional, List) default IAM trusted profile to use for this virtual server instance.
+Max items: 1.

+  Nested scheme for `pi_default_trusted_profile`:
+  - `autolink` - (Optional, Boolean) If set to true, the system will create a link to the specified trusted profile during server creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the server is deleted.
+  - `target` - (Required, List) Either the ID or the CRN of the target.
+Max items: 1.

+    Nested scheme for `target`:
+    - `crn` - (Optional, String) The CRN for the trusted profile.
+Conflicts with `id` and `name`.
+    - `id` - (Optional, String) Unique identifier for the trusted profile.
+Conflicts with `crn` and `name`.
+    - `name` - (Optional, String) Name of the trusted profile.
+Conflicts with `id` and `crn`
 - `pi_deployment_target` - (Optional, List) The deployment of a dedicated host.
 Max items: 1.

   Nested scheme for `pi_deployment_target` :